PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 - Define some process for keeping secrets in-sync with the deployed packages
 - If you have multiple environments, define a process for rolling out updates sequentially to those environments, and for giving the appropriate environment-specific parameters

 None of this comes for free - each aspect requires some engineering effort.
 And when things get more complex, it's easy to lose sight of the big picture.
-It's important to make sure we aren't just cargo-culting practices, and to know our efforts are achieving what we want.
-Namely, that upgrades are applied more quickly when they are available.
+It's important to make sure we aren't just cargo-culting practices.
+We don't want automation for the sake of automation - we want to achieve something with them.
+In this case, that upgrades are applied more quickly when they are available.
 Therefore, we should *identify the metrics we want to improve*, and *measure their trends*.

-# Measurement
+# Measuring Progress

 To choose appropriate metrics, we can look to the ideas in the world of Continuous Delivery.
 A lot of studies have been done in this area about good practices for teams developing and deploying software.
 Even though we aren't *developing* this software ourselves, we can draw on the same ideas.